judithmorgan/chemicals-in-cosmetics/README.md

 ````

-3) Number of hazardous chemicals used by each company
+3) How many potentially hazardous/hazardous chemicals were used by each company in the dateset?

 ````sql
 SELECT companyname, COUNT(DISTINCT chemicalname) AS chemicalcount